Kernel Mean Embedding of Distributions: A Review and Beyond: Relationships between KME and Other Methods

 As shown in \citet{Gretton12:KTT}, the $L_2$ distance between kernel density estimates $\hat{f}_p$ and $\hat{f}_q$ is a special case of the biased MMD in \eqref{eq:empirical-mmd} between $\muh_{p}$ and $\muh_{q}$.
 That is, let $\hat{f}_p$ and $\hat{f}_q$ be given by $\hat{f}_p(\x)=\frac{1}{n}\sum_{i=1}^n\kappa_{\sigma}(\x_i-\x)$ and $\hat{f}_q(\x)=\frac{1}{m}\sum_{i=1}^m\kappa_{\sigma}(\y_i-\x)$, respectively.
 Then, the $L_2$ distance between $\hat{f}_p$ and $\hat{f}_q$ can be written as

-where $k(\x-\y) = \int \kappa_{\sigma}(\x-\z)\kappa_{\sigma}(\y-\z)\dd\z$.
-By definition, $k(\x-\y)$ is positive definite, and thereby is a reproducing kernel.
+where $k(\x,\y) = \int \kappa_{\sigma}(\x-\z)\kappa_{\sigma}(\y-\z)\dd\z$.
+By definition, $k(\x,\y)$ is positive definite, and thereby is a reproducing kernel.
 As mentioned earlier in the survey, an RKHS-based approach provides advantages over the $L_2$ statistic in a number of important respects.
 Most notably, it bypasses the density estimation problem which is often considered more difficult especially in high dimensions.
 A similar approach used in estimating divergences using the kernel density estimate (\eg, $L_2$ divergence, R\' enyi, Kullback-Leibler, or many other divergences) avoids the need to estimate the density by adopting a direct divergence approximation using, \eg, density ratio estimation and regression \citep{Nguyen08:DivFunc,Poczos11:Divergence}.

 Another popular approach for representing a probability distribution is through the \emph{empirical characteristic function (ECF)} \citep{Feuerverger1977:ECF,Fernandez08:Charac}.
-There is a one-to-one correspondence between characteristic functions and distributions.
-Moreover, it has been shown under some general restrictions that the ECF converges uniformly almost surely to the population characteristic function.
+There is a one-to-one correspondence between characteristic functions and distributions and \citet{Feuerverger1977:ECF} has shown that the ECF converges uniformly over compact sets almost surely to the population characteristic function.
 As discussed in \S\ref{sec:universal-characteristic}, we may view both the kernel mean embedding and the characteristic function as \emph{integral transforms} of the distribution. \citet{Kankainen98:ECF}, for instance, proposes a consistent and asymptotically distribution-free test for independence based on the empirical characteristic function; see also \citet{Kankainen95:ECFIND}.
 Unfortunately, ECF can be difficult to obtain in many cases, especially for conditional distributions.

 \hiddensection{Classical Kernel Machines}

 The kernel mean has appeared in the literature since the beginning of the field of kernel methods itself \citep{Scholkopf98:KPCA,Scholkopf01:LKS}.
 Classical algorithms for classification and anomaly detection employ a mean function in the \gls{rkhs} as their building block.
 Given a data set $(\x_1,y_1),(\x_2,y_2),\ldots,(\x_n,y_n)$ where $y_i\in\{-1,+1\}$, \citet[Chapter 4]{Shawe04:KMPA}, for example, considers a simple classifier that classifies a data point $\x_*$ by measuring the \gls{rkhs} distance between $\phi(\x_*)$ and the class-conditional means in the feature space